ashcode028/Operating-System-in-action/Just_beginner_things/A1/README.md

 # Testing
-Demonstration to show standlone assembly codes can be called the same way as assembly rountines are called.
+Demonstration to show standlone assembly codes can be called the same way as assembly rountines are called from C programs.

 ## Steps to run standlone assembly
 - Sample code [q1.asm](Just_beginner_things/A1/q1.asm)